Nkluge-correa/Tucano/cards/models/Tucano-2b4.md

 ## Model Summary

-**[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers based on the Llama 2 architecture, pretrained natively in Portuguese.
+**[Tucano](https://huggingface.co/TucanoBR)** is a series of decoder-transformers natively pretrained in Portuguese.
 All Tucano models were trained on **[GigaVerbo](https://huggingface.co/datasets/TucanoBR/GigaVerbo)**, a concatenation of deduplicated Portuguese text corpora amounting to 200 billion tokens.

 Read our preprint [here](https://arxiv.org/abs/xxxx.xxxxx).